 - The Pictogram section of the label which includes pictures of any health, physical or environmental hazards associated with the chemical

-The training DVD will also teach trainees how to decipher the 9 different pictograms outlined as follows:
+The training will also teach viewers how to decipher the 9 different pictograms outlined as follows: